-Douglass’ 1845 autobiography, Narrative of the Life of Frederick Douglass, an American Slave, described his time as a slave in Maryland.
+Douglass’ 1845 autobiography, Narrative of the Life of Frederick Douglass, an American Slave, described his time as an enslaved worker in Maryland.
 It was one of five autobiographies he penned, along with dozens of noteworthy speeches, despite receiving minimal formal education.

 An advocate for women’s rights, and specifically the right of women to vote, Douglass’ legacy as an author and leader lives on.
-His work served as an inspiration to the civil rights movement of the 1960s, and his name even became part of 21st-century political discourse, after he was referenced in a speech by President Donald Trump for Black History Month 2017.
+His work served as an inspiration to the civil rights movement of the 1960s and beyond.

 Who Was Frederick Douglass?